Magnitsky v. Russia

 Sergei Magnitsky uncovered a fraud through which more than $230 million was allegedly stolen from the Russian Treasury, spirited out of the country, and laundered through a network of criminals and officials.
 When he publicly accused officials of being involved in the fraud, those same policemen opened a spurious investigation against him.
 The investigators ensured he remained in detention for the next 12 months, keeping him in terrible conditions, denying all requests to see his family, and refusing him essential medical treatment.

 In June 2009 he was diagnosed with pancreatitis, but was moved to a prison where he could not be treated.
 When his illness became acute, the authorities delayed treating him, and he went into septic shock.
 A psychiatric emergency team that would have easily diagnosed his condition was prevented from seeing him for two hours.
 Instead, he was beaten, locked in a cell, and denied any medical treatment.
 When the experts were allowed in, he was already dead.
-Four years after his death, no-one has been held to account.

 The victim.
 Sergei Magnitsky was married with two small children.
 He was the head of the tax practice at the Moscow office of the law firm Firestone Duncan.
 His clients included Russian subsidiaries of the Hermitage Fund, at the time the largest foreign investment fund in Russia.